dheera/big-yellow-proxxon-mf70-conversion/README.md

 * Drill press
 * Normal 3mm drill bit
 * Extra long (120mm long) 3mm drill bit
-* Countersink bit
+* 90-degree countersink bit
 * Dremel with cutting disc, or other tool that can cut threaded rods

 ## Off-the-shelf parts

 I include McMaster links for all the parts below for convenience, if you want to order them all in one go, and to serve as permalinks for what the exact part should look like.
 However, McMaster is expensive.
 If you want to save money you can find equivalent parts for almost everything on Amazon or eBay, though there is no way to permalink them as the suppliers are constantly changing.

-* 2 x M3 threaded rod cut to 125+4+4+0.5+0.5+5+5 for X axis
-* 2 x M3 threaded rod cut to ? for Y axis
+* 4 x M3 threaded rod, 2 cut to ? for X axis and 2 cut to ? for Y axis [McMaster](https://www.mcmaster.com/90024A218/)
-* 6 x M3 countersunk screws, 12mm, fully tapped
-* 6 x M3 square nut, 5.5mm x 5.5mm x 1.8mm
+* 6 x M3 square nut, 5.5mm x 5.5mm x 1.8mm [McMaster](https://www.mcmaster.com/97258A101/)
-* 4 x 6x12x1.5 oil-impregnated brass thrust washer
+* 1 x ID=6 OD=12 L=1.5 oil-impregnated brass thrust washer [McMaster](https://www.mcmaster.com/7421K42/)
-* 1 x 6x13x7 spacer (if you can't find 7mm, look for 5mm + 2mm)
+* 5 x ID=6 OD=12 L=4.5 thrust ball bearings [McMaster](https://www.mcmaster.com/7806K58/)
+* 2 x ID=6 OD=13 L=4 steel spacer [McMaster](https://www.mcmaster.com/92871A241/)
+* 8 x ID=5 OD=10 L=35 aluminum spacer [McMaster](https://www.mcmaster.com/94669A148/)
+* 4 x ID=5 OD=10 L=45 aluminum spacer [McMaster](https://www.mcmaster.com/94669A152/)
+* 4 x M5 L=50 flat head countersunk screws [McMaster](https://www.mcmaster.com/92125A228/)
+* 4 x M5 L=60 flat head countersunk screws [McMaster](https://www.mcmaster.com/92125A230/)
-* 12 x M5 flat head (countersunk) screws
+* 4 x M5 L=75 flat head countersunk screws [McMaster](https://www.mcmaster.com/92125A109/)
-* AliExpress MF70 conversion shaft couplers -- you only need the "round parts" from the conversion kit -- there are some sellers which will sell only those parts to you
+* AliExpress MF70 NEMA23 conversion shaft couplers -- you only need the "round parts" from the conversion kit -- there are some sellers which will sell only those parts to you [AliExpress](https://www.aliexpress.us/w/wholesale-mf70-nema23.html?spm=a2g0o.productlist.search.0)
-* 3 x good quality NEMA23 motors with 5mm mounting holes (some have 4mm holes, but this kit is designed for 5mm)
+* 3 x good quality NEMA23 motors with 5mm mounting holes (some have 4mm holes, but this kit is designed for 5mm) [OpenBuilds](https://openbuildspartstore.com/nema-23-stepper-motor/) | [StepperOnline](https://www.omc-stepperonline.com/p-series-nema-23-bipolar-1-8deg-1-26nm-178-4oz-in-2-8a-2-5v-57x57x56mm-4-wires-23hp22-2804s)

 ### 3D printed parts